daniel3735928559/wip-ctfs/writeups/microcorruption/README.md

 Here, I will provide my solutions to the challenges on [microcorruption.com].
 They may be somewhat terse, but I will try to make them at least complete.
+As the problems get harder, I'll also try to include some explanation of the reversing process that leads to discovering the vulnerability.

 If you are following along to learn, you should note that specific values throughout will vary between different users, so the solutions